mygizli04/ExternalDash/README.md

  <li> &nbsp; Upload Scripts</li>
  <br>
  <li> &nbsp; Add/Remove Plugins</li>

-# Disclaimers and limitations
-<h4>Due to minehut's limitations on what we can do, and us wanting to play it safe there are some limitations to ExternalDash.</h4>
-<li> ExternalDash doesn't exit automatically when the server goes down.</li>
-<li> You have to specify a polling time in the index.js file.
-We recommend every 5 seconds, which is the default. </li>
-<li> Keep in mind by using ExternalDash, you are responsible if you get blocked from minehut. </li>
-<li> We have never seen someone get blocked by using ExternalDash, but do keep in mind it's possible especially if you lower the polling time. </li>

  # Installation
  <h4>Make sure you are logged in to your minehut account and are using Google Chrome browser before following the steps listed below</h4>